Rule-based Logic

 contractId

-*(Source: Contract data)*→ The customer’s contract number to associate the change with the correct contract. -
+(Source: Contract data) → The customer’s contract number to assign the change to the right contract. -

 newIBAN

-*(Source: Extraction from customer inquiry with AI)*→ The new banking details that the customer wishes to deposit. -
+(Source: Extraction from the customer request with AI) → The new bank account details the customer wishes to deposit. -

 oldIBAN

-*(Source: Contract data)*→ The previously deposited IBAN to compare with the new one. -
+(Source: Contract data) → The previously deposited IBAN for comparison with the new one. -

 accountHolder

-*(Source: Extraction from customer inquiry with AI)*→ The name of the account holder to verify the identity.
+(Source: Extraction from the customer request with AI) → The name of the account holder to verify the identity.
 If no name is mentioned, the value remains empty. -

 date

-*(Source: Extraction from customer inquiry with AI)*→ If specified, the date from when the new banking details should be valid.
+(Source: Extraction from the customer request with AI) → If specified, the date from when the new bank details should be valid.

 Summary

-The predefined configuration of input parameters allows rule-based AI agents to process customer concerns efficiently.
-In combination with the business logic, the data is structured, checked, and automatically processed, resulting in precise handling with minimal manual effort.
+The predefined configuration of input parameters allows rule-based AI agents to process customer requests efficiently.
+In combination with the business logic, the data is structured, checked and automatically processed, resulting in precise processing with minimal manual effort.

 Business Logic